Henry Dawson Lowry: Writing and career

-In 1896, Lowry was the subject of a pencil drawing by Australian artist Percy Spence, now held at the National Portrait Gallery.
+In 1896, Lowry was the subject of a pencil drawing by Australian artist Percy Spence that is now held at the National Portrait Gallery.

 Later life and legacy

-Lowry was consistently sickly throughout his life and died at his home at Herne Hill, south London, of pneumonia on 22 October 1906 aged 37 and is buried in a graveyard in Norwood, London.
-In 1912, Edgar Preston wrote a memoir of Lowry in A Dream of Daffodils; Last Poems by H.D.
-Lowry, where he described Lowry thus: 'his whole story was composed of a few small volumes of verse, some earnest friendships, one passion, and a premature death'.
+Lowry was consistently sickly throughout his life and died at his home at Herne Hill, south London, of pneumonia on 22 October 1906, aged 37, and is buried in a graveyard in Norwood, London.
+In 1912, Edgar Preston wrote a memoir of Lowry in A Dream of Daffodils; Last Poems by H. D. Lowry, where he described Lowry thus: "his whole story was composed of a few small volumes of verse, some earnest friendships, one passion, and a premature death".

 Lowry's cousin Catherine Amy Dawson Scott, who did some editing of his poetry, used text by Lowry adapting one of her own novels (The Haunting, 1921) into the libretto for the opera Gale by Ethel Leginska, which premiered in Chicago at the Civic Opera House, with John Charles Thomas in the lead, on 23 November 1935.